Northstrix/Midbar/README.md

 Midbar V6.0 is the first ESP32-based version of Midbar that can act as if it were a USB keyboard.

+Midbar (Teensy 4.1 Version) V3.0 is the first version of Midbar that enables you to read the encrypted books.

 The purpose of Midbar is to significantly increase the cost of unauthorized access to its user's personal data.

 You can find the tutorial for Midbar here: